-The dental team includes 3 dentists, including 1 foundation dentist, 4 dental nurses including 2 trainee dental nurses, 1 practice manager, 1 administrator and 2 receptionists.
+The dental team includes 3 dentists, 3 dental nurses,1 dental therapist, 1 practice manager and 2 receptionists.
 The practice has 3 treatment rooms.

-During the inspection we spoke with 3 dentists, including the foundation dentist, 3 dental nurses, 1 receptionist, the administrator and the practice manager.
+During the inspection we spoke with 1 dentist, 3 dental nurses, the dental therapist and the practice manager.
 We looked at practice policies, procedures and other records to assess how the service is managed.

-The practice is open:

-Monday and Thursday 8.30am to 5pm.
+The practice is open: Monday to Friday from 9am to 5pm.